 The company’s owners bought more land, built more mills and replaced the wooden blocks to print cloth with rolling cylinders.

 But they needed financial help to expand.
 They got it from the Boston Associates.

-The new printworks turned out to be a financial drain, and so it was spun off to the Boston investors as the Cocheco Manufacturing Company in 1827.
+The new printworks turned out to drain the Boston Associates finances.
+So they spun it off to the Boston investors as the Cocheco Manufacturing Company in 1827.

-The new owners decided its employees were making too much money.
+The new owners decided its employees made too much money.

 Dover Mill Girls

-In 1822, the textile mill ran a Help Wanted ad for smart, capable girls ‘between 12 and 25 years old,’ promising ‘constant employment and good encouragement.’
+In 1822, the textile mill had run a Help Wanted ad for smart, capable girls ‘between 12 and 25 years old,’ promising ‘constant employment and good encouragement.’

 Managers forbade the girls from talking to each other during the 11-hour day.
 They were paid in scrip and required to shop in the company store, which raised prices higher than other shops.
 Most lived in boardinghouses supervised by a widow, who enforced strict rules of behavior.